-Step 1: Principals review their 2017-18 school budgets, determine staffing needs for their schools, and identify the appointment areas where, if at all, they need to reduce teachers.
+Step 1: Principals review their 2018-19 school budgets, determine staffing needs for their schools, and identify the appointment areas where, if at all, they need to reduce teachers.

 Step 2: The Talent Partner Team confirms for principals the specific staff members to be transferred and the vacant positions for their schools.
+The Talent Partner Team also confirms the retentions and rights to return that are honored.
+The least senior teacher(s) within the affected appointment area(s) will be transferred.